Qafeen/Manager/README.md

 ```

 ## Notes:
-In up coming development package will also find migration files, files which need to be publish to resource or assets directory.
-Also custom commands which need to be run after migration which will be handled by `manager.yml` file in root directory of downloaded package.
-Stay tune...
+1. In the upcoming development, the package will also find migration files, files which need to be published to resource or assets directory.
+2. Custom commands which need to be run after migration which will be handled by `manager.yml` file in root directory of the downloaded package.
+3. Manager will store your service providers and facades in deferent file `config/manager.php` and will take care to load it.
+4. Stay tune...

 <a name="Contribution"></a>